input-output-hk/plutus-pioneer-program/README.md

 language for the Cardano ecosystem.

 This repository contains the lectures, code examples, homework, and installation guides for the new 4th cohort of this program.
-Smart contracts are written in the Haskell-based Plinth language.
+The *textbook/* folder contains a PDF with transcribed video lessons for this course.
+Smart contracts are written in the Haskell-based Plinth language and are based on PlutusV2.
 The [aiken-fourth-iteration](https://github.com/input-output-hk/plutus-pioneer-program/tree/aiken-fourth-iteration) branch contains the same smart contracts translated into Aiken.

 This documentation looks better in GitBook at the following link: